 How To Deal With A Narcissist At Work

 Your intuition has started to raise some red flags and you’re wondering, “Does anyone else see this?”
-You’re suspicious.
 He’s one way with you, but uses flattery on the boss.
 He talks too much on the Zoom meeting and interrupts others.
 You might tell yourself, “He’s just insecure and needs attention.”
-But then again, it might be bigger than that.
 He gets away with problems more than a typical employee would and some people even make excuses for him.
-He shows no remorse for his mistakes, taking defensiveness to the next level, and only apologizes to maintain his good status.
+He shows no remorse for his mistakes, taking defense, and only apologizes to maintain his good status.

 There are plenty of poor managers out there, but a Narcissist in the workplace can be especially tough.
 Narcissists breed Narcissistic work systems that cause chaos and drama.
 One of the worst parts about being in these systems is the mental and emotional space it takes from your work and might even take attention away from your personal life.
 If you are going through this, I would recommend having a therapist who specializes in working with Narcissism to help walk you through some of these dynamics.

-To answer your question, others will see it- if they want to.
 This raises the larger issue that there are a lot of people that attach themselves to Narcissists for a variety of reasons and that’s why they get promoted and are in these positions of status.
 The more that we depend on someone for worth and meaning, the more difficult it is to see their flaws.
 Narcissists appear to be larger than life.
 They give us certainty when our lives feel out of control, they can make us look good as we pledge allegiance to their mission, and maybe the inner child in all of us wants a larger than life person to tell us that we’re awesome and they see us.
 So what happens when a Narcissist makes a mistake?
 Nothing.
 It would be too much of a cost to hold them accountable, so we let them do it over and over again and WE pay the cost instead.
 This lack of accountability creates unsafe work environments and you may be thinking, “What did I get myself into?”

 How do you know if you are dealing with a Narcissist at work?

-- Repeat offender: A friendly coworker may make a mistake, own up to it, apologize, rectify it, and won’t make the mistake again.
-Narcissists on the other hand will make a mistake, not know that they hurt you until you say something, defend themselves, and then hurt you or someone else again.
+A friendly coworker may make a mistake, own up to it, apologize, repair it, and won’t make the mistake again.
+Narcissists on the other hand will make a mistake, defend themselves, and then hurt you or someone else again.
 They usually don’t have just one person in the workplace that don’t trust them, but multiple people.

-These are people that will defend the Narcissist, sometimes at all costs, even if the Narcissist did something obviously wrong.
-If they are people in power, they will not be able to hold the Narcissist accountable.
-They minimize and make up excuses for the Narcissist.
+These are people will defend the Narcissist, sometimes at all costs, even if the Narcissist did something obviously wrong.
+They will minimize and make up excuses for the Narcissist.
 This is usually due to the idealization flying monkeys have for the Narcissist.

-- Won’t take feedback: Not only are people scared to confront the Narcissist with feedback because of their power, once they do get the courage to say something, it is faced with resistance.
-The Narcissist will justify their actions and maybe employ their groupies to make you the problem.
+Not only are people scared to confront the Narcissist with feedback, once they do get the courage to say something, it is faced with resistance.
+The Narcissist will justify their actions and maybe employ their flying monkeys to make you the problem.